cloudmesh/classes/_sources/i524/technologies.rst.txt

   2. Easier to maintain
   3. Publishing services easily

-  Reasons: "major advantages is advertisement" if you add word major, grammar needs to be improved.
-The three points do not realy say anything about Google App Engine.
-The reader will after reading this have not much information about what it is.
-A refernce is not included.
-Enumeration should be in this page avoided.
+  Reasons: (a) "major advantages is advertisement" if you add word major (b)  grammar needs to be improved (c) the three points do not realy say anything about Google App Engine (d) the reader will after reading this have not much information about what it is (e) a refernce is not included. (f) enumeration should be in this page avoided.
 We like to see a number of paragraphs with text.